sap98fcs/sap98fcs.github.io/_pages/publications.md

      <b>Abstract:</b> [Insert abstract text here]
    </details>

-3. **Fraud, Fairness, and Framing: How State Legislators Tweet about Elections** Revise & Resubmit
+3. **Fraud, Fairness, and Framing: How State Legislators Tweet about Elections** **Revise & Resubmit** at *Journal of Information Technology & Politics*
    * [Pollert, Issac](https://polisci.la.psu.edu/people/isaac-pollert/), [Bruce Desmarais](https://brucedesmarais.com/), [Muhammed Cifci](https://www.linkedin.com/in/mkaficifci/), **Chi Shun Fong**, and Ishita Gopal.
    * *Presented at APSA 2023 and SPPC 2025*
    <details>
      <summary>Abstract & Keywords</summary>
      <br>
      <b>Keywords:</b> Elections; State Politics; Social Media; Election Integrity; Elite Rhetoric; Partisan Polarization<br><br>
      <b>Abstract:</b> [The 2020 presidential election triggered an unprecedented volume of elite commentary on election integrity, but state legislators—who hold direct authority over election administration—have received far less scholarly attention than federal officials.
-Using over 90,355 election-related tweets from 3,235 state legislators in 2020–2021, we model both the volume of election integrity tweets (legislator-week counts, hierarchical negative binomial) and the binary decision to post at least one tweet challenging
-electoral legitimacy (legislator-level hierarchical linear probability model, with a Firth penalized logistic sensitivity).
+Using over 90,355 election-related tweets from 3,235 state legislators in 2020–2021, we model both the volume of election integrity tweets (legislator-week counts, hierarchical negative binomial) and the binary decision to post at least one tweet challenging electoral legitimacy (legislator-level hierarchical linear probability model, with a Firth penalized logistic sensitivity).
 We find a clean division: Democrats dominate the volume of election-integrity discourse, and engagement received in the previous week predicts next-week posting; but whether a legislator ever posts delegitimizing content is overwhelmingly predicted by party.
 Republicans are roughly 1.79 times as likely as otherwise-similar Democrats to have posted at least one challenge tweet during the study period.
 Within the Republican caucus, no measured structural predictor—vote share, state democratic performance, legislative professionalism, or state-level fraud cases—distinguishes challenge-posters from non-posters, an honest null that does not pin down a specific mechanism but that is inconsistent with local electoral incentives being the primary driver.
 Results are robust across eight alternative specifications.
 Our findings document how delegitimizing rhetoric has diffused to the state legislative level and clarify what is and is not a plausible mechanism for it.]
    </details>

 4. **[Who Overreports?
 Regime Support and Preference Falsification in Iran](https://osf.io/preprints/socarxiv/2mqud_v1)** Under Review